-The first critical step in formulating an investment plan is understanding, then articulating, your investing goals.
-At a high level, your investing goals should be simple (though achieving them may not be).
+At a high level, goals-based investing should be simple, even though achieving the actual goals may not be.
 Start by asking yourself what you want to achieve financially.